joranquinten/cli-contact-card/README.md

 # cli-contact-card

-Hey there, so this repo basically contains a stylised contact card to npm registry, so that you can run it direclty from your CLI using
+Hey there, so this repo basically contains a [stylised contact card](https://www.npmjs.com/package/jquinten) to the npm registry, so that you can run it direclty from your CLI using

 ```
 npx jquinten